caariasr/real-state-price-models/README.md

  The final model for the AVM is a Neural Network.
 In order to validate the results, I removed 30% of the provided listings from the model completely.
-After I trained and tuned the model I predicted the price for the hidden listings.
+After I trained and tuned the model I predicted the logarithm of the price for the hidden listings.
 In the following chart you can see the comparison for each listing's predicted value (x-axis) with respect to its actual value (y-axis).

 ![Predicted vs Actual Plot](/api/static/png/pred_vs_act.png)